davidmweber/scopus/README.md

 The sources for Opus can be downloaded [here](http://www.opus-codec.org/downloads/) and those for Speex are [here](http://www.speex.org/downloads/)

 Note that the Opus codec is better in most aspects than the Speex codec.
-THe latter demonstrates that the framework can manage multiple codecs without running into patent issues.
+The latter demonstrates that the framework can manage multiple codecs without running into patent issues.